USDA-SCINet/scinet-site/sn_collections/_guides/open-ondemand.md

 ---

 [Open OnDemand](https://openondemand.org/) is an intuitive, innovative, and interactive interface to remote computing resources.
-The key benefit for SCINet users is that they can use any web browser, including browsers on a mobile phone, to access Ceres. <!--more-->
+The key benefit for SCINet users is that they can use any web browser, including browsers on a mobile phone, to access Ceres. <!--excerpt-->

 ---
 ## Access